cap-js-community/websocket/README.md

 });
 ```

-The respective event annotations (described in sections above) are respected in addition to event emit header specification,
+The respective event annotations (described in sections above) are respected in addition to event emit header specification.
-so that primitive typed values have priority when specified as part of headers and array-like data is unified.
+Values of all headers and annotations of same semantic type are is unified for single and array values.

 ### WebSocket Format